Intrusion Inc. (NASDAQ:INTZ) Short Interest Update

-A number of analysts have recently weighed in on INTZ shares.
-B. Riley reaffirmed a “neutral” rating and set a $13.50 price objective (down previously from $30.00) on shares of Intrusion in a research report on Tuesday, May 11th.
-TheStreet lowered Intrusion from a “c-” rating to a “d+” rating in a research report on Friday, May 7th.
-HC Wainwright lowered Intrusion from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $25.00 to $5.00 in a research report on Wednesday, July 21st.
-Finally, Zacks Investment Research lowered Intrusion from a “hold” rating to a “sell” rating in a research report on Thursday, July 8th.
+A number of brokerages have issued reports on INTZ.
+Zacks Investment Research cut shares of Intrusion from a “hold” rating to a “sell” rating in a report on Thursday, July 8th.
+B. Riley reiterated a “neutral” rating and set a $13.50 target price (down from $30.00) on shares of Intrusion in a report on Tuesday, May 11th.
+TheStreet downgraded shares of Intrusion from a “c-” rating to a “d+” rating in a research note on Friday, May 7th.
+Finally, HC Wainwright downgraded shares of Intrusion from a “buy” rating to a “neutral” rating and reduced their price target for the company from $25.00 to $5.00 in a research report on Wednesday, July 21st.

-Hedge funds have recently modified their holdings of the business.
-Arrowstreet Capital Limited Partnership purchased a new position in shares of Intrusion during the first quarter worth about $858,000.
-HRT Financial LP purchased a new position in shares of Intrusion during the first quarter worth about $609,000.
-Penbrook Management LLC grew its holdings in shares of Intrusion by 60.7% during the second quarter.
-Penbrook Management LLC now owns 77,080 shares of the company’s stock worth $1,188,000 after purchasing an additional 29,105 shares during the last quarter.
-First Dallas Securities Inc. acquired a new stake in shares of Intrusion during the first quarter worth about $2,394,000.
-Finally, ShoreHaven Wealth Partners LLC boosted its stake in shares of Intrusion by 168.5% during the first quarter.
-ShoreHaven Wealth Partners LLC now owns 6,543 shares of the company’s stock worth $153,000 after buying an additional 4,106 shares during the period.
-16.52% of the stock is currently owned by institutional investors.

-Intrusion (NASDAQ:INTZ) last posted its earnings results on Thursday, August 12th.
-The company reported ($0.28) EPS for the quarter, missing the consensus estimate of ($0.21) by ($0.07).
-Intrusion had a negative net margin of 203.31% and a negative return on equity of 141.52%.
-On average, equities research analysts anticipate that Intrusion will post -0.91 EPS for the current fiscal year.

 About Intrusion